Sarah627/Java_miniatures/README.md

 ---

 <details>
 <summary><H3><strong>4.
-Control Structure Part 2: (_Iterators_) </strong><H3></summary>
+Control Structure Part 2: (_Iterators_) </strong></H3></summary>

 Remember from the first chapter about `Control Flow Statements`, that controlling the execution flow of a code block can be done with the help of looping and branching.

 Also, we've mentioned the types of control flow statements branching and Iteration statements.

-In this Chapter we're goint to learn about Iteration (loop):
+In this Chapter we're going to learn about Iteration (loop):

-  - Consider a situation where you need to print scores of a specific academic year of 200 students, logically writing 200 print statements which almost print the same sentence except the name of student and his/her score would be a super exhuastive task.
+  - Consider a situation where you need to print scores of a specific academic year of 200 students, logically writing 200 print statements which almost print the same sentence except the name of student and his/her score would be a super exhaustive task.
   - Regarding what you've learnt from this section in the last chapter [DRY principle](#analysis-to-what-happened), you may think of using methods; but is that really the suitable choice for this task? for short, no.
     - you can use methods to encapsulate the right structure.
   - A control structure in which you can perform a number of tasks or execute a block of code repeatedly is called `Loop`.